 All you have to do is activate your Freedom card (easy) every 3 months and earn 5% cash back on up to $1,500.
 That’s an easy $75 on purchases that you will most likely be making anyway.

 The great thing about Chase’s rotating quarterly bonuses is that they are practical.
 You won’t have to swipe your Freedom card for unnecessary items.
 I like that a l o t.

 This is a rewards travel points blog after all, but there will be some people that like to earn the 5% cash back.
 However, the real reward for me is the 5x Ultimate Rewards points on $1,500 a quarter.
 That’s an additional 7,500 Ultimate Rewards points!
 I’m on fire now.

-To be eligible to earn the 5x Ultimate Rewards points – you must also have one of the following cards: Chase Sapphire Preferred®, Ink Bold® Business Card, or Ink Plus® Business Card.
+To be eligible to earn the 5x Ultimate Rewards points – you must also have one of the following cards: Chase Sapphire Preferred® Card, Ink Bold® Business Card, or Ink Plus® Business Card.
 I have all three, plus 2 Ink Plus cards.

 You can transfer your Ultimate Rewards points from your Freedom account to the Ultimate Rewards account of one of the cards mentioned above.
 From there, you can transfer your Ultimate Rewards points to one of the many travel partners.

 The travel transfer partners of Ultimate Rewards are: United, Southwest, British Airways, Marriott, Hyatt, Priority Club, Amtrak, Korean Air, and Ritz – Carlton.

 If you don’t have the Sapphire Preferred or an Ink card, you can’t transfer your Ultimate Rewards points to the travel partners.